Please note these FAQs are currently being updated for FP 2016. The new version will be available shortly.

 I am unsure whether my additional academic achievements will be eligible for points?
 How can I find out?

-The UK Foundation Programme Office (UKFPO) Rules Group provides detailed information about the eligibility for points for degrees, publications, presentations and prizes, and the evidence required.
-More information about the rules used for FP 2014 can be found in the FP/AFP 2014 Applicant's Handbook.
+The UK Foundation Programme Office (UKFPO) Rules Group provides detailed information about the eligibility for points for degrees and publications, and the evidence required.
+More information can be found in the FP/AFP 2017 Applicant's Handbook.

 Why does the Nottingham BMedSci get fewer points than other degrees?

 The Nottingham BMedSci is a classified honours degree that is integrated during the five year BMBS undergraduate programme.
 Other classified honours degree programmes require an additional year of study, so these degrees are eligible for one point more than the Nottingham BMedSci.
-This means that if you hold a first class honours BMedSci degree from Nottingham, you would be eligible for 3 points, whereas a first class honours degree from another university would be eligible for 4 points.
+This means that if you hold a first class honours BMedSci degree from Nottingham, you would be eligible for 3 points, whereas a first class honours degree requiring an additional year of study would be eligible for 4 points.

 Can I appeal against my EPM points score?

 Yes.
 You will be able to view your EPM decile score when you register on Oriel in September 2016 - any queries about your EPM decile score should be directed to your medical school.
-You will be able to view your points for EPM Additional Educational Achievements on 28 October 2013.
+You will be able to view your points for EPM additional educational achievements on 24 October 2016.
 Appeals information and documents will be published, and there will be an opportunity for you to appeal your EPM additional points.